ChethanKacham/ModelEarthProjects/location/README.md

 **“Actions” tabs from our three forks:**
 [modelearth/projects](https://github.com/ModelEarth/projects/actions) - Massively broken (our repo for documentation)
-[earthscape/open-webui-earthscape](https://github.com/earthscape/open-webui-earthscape/actions) - Fresh fork, a little broken [datascape/open-webui](https://github.com/datascape/open-webui/actions) - Fresh fork, the least broken (source of clean PR for projects repo)
+[earthscape/open-webui-earthscape](https://github.com/earthscape/open-webui-earthscape/actions) - Fresh fork, a little broken [datascape/open-webui](https://github.com/datascape/open-webui/actions) - Fresh fork, the least broken (source of [workflow PR](https://github.com/ModelEarth/projects/pull/7) also applied to projects repo)

 For both Datascape and Earthscape, clicking the initial Docker build in Actions was successful.
 Maybe because nothing had changed yet, so it didn't run a memory-consuming build of Ollama.